-All records and information concerning human resource actions related to this policy shall remain confidential and shall be disclosed only with the employee's permission or when the office of human resources and the supervisor determines that disclosure is necessary for the efficient operation of the college or for reasons related to safety, to include the safety of the employee and/or the college community.

-All student records and information concerning actions related to this policy are housed in the Dean of Student's Office.
+- A. All records and information concerning human resource actions related to this policy shall remain confidential and shall be disclosed only with the employee's permission or when the office of human resources and the supervisor determines that disclosure is necessary for the efficient operation of the college or for reasons related to safety, to include the safety of the employee and/or the college community. - B. All student records and information concerning actions related to this policy are housed in the Office of the Dean of Students.